How do construction loans work?

 Banks and mortgage lenders look at a range of factors when deciding how much you can qualify for, including your credit profile, existing debts and income.
 Your eligibility for the lowest rates also depends on your financial profile.

-Your debt-to-income ratio (DTI) refers to how much of your income goes to paying off existing debts.
+Your debt-to-income (DTI) ratio refers to how much of your income goes to paying off existing debts.
 The way lenders see it, the more you have to pay toward debts, the less you have to put into your house payment.
+Ideally, you want a DTI ratio of under 36%.

 Your down payment is the amount of cash you have saved up to pay upfront toward your new house.
 The more money you put down, the less you’ll need to finance and the lower your monthly payment will be.
 You may also qualify for a better interest rate with a higher down payment.

-With mortgage points, you get a “tradeoff between your upfront costs and your monthly payment,” according to the Consumer Financial Protection Bureau.
-In other words, you pay for points upfront in exchange for a lower rate.
+With mortgage points, you get a “trade-off between your upfront costs and your monthly payment,” according to the Consumer Financial Protection Bureau.
+In other words, you pay points upfront in exchange for a lower rate.
 One point equals 1% of the loan amount.

 There isn’t one factor that determines how much house you can afford.
 You’re getting a good deal as long as the numbers make sense: “If you’re paying the same or less than you were in rent, it’s fine.
 If it's more, that may be a problem,” Steinhouse said.